felixtaskererceg/STATS220/README.md

-# **STATS220 - *Semester 1 2024*** :books:
+# **STATS220** - *Semester 1 2024* :books:
-### What is the purpose of this repo?
+### What is the purpose of this repo? :computer:
-The purpose of this repo is to demonstrate and save work I have done for the paper of STATS 220.
-Accross the semester we wll have many projects to complete and this repo will act as way to display such projects.
+The purpose of this repo is to demonstrate and save the work I have done for the paper of STATS 220.
+Throughout the semester, we will have many projects to complete, and this repo will act as a way to display such projects.

-### About the course :computer:

 According to the [University of Auckland course outline page](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1213), this course: "Explores the processes of data acquisition, data storage and data processing using current computer technologies."

-### Why this course :man_shrugging:
+### Why *this* course :man_shrugging:

 I selected this course for a number of reasons.
 Having taken both Computer Science and Statistics papers, I feel this course accurately caters to both interests while exploring a new topic for me.